 Being able to see patterns and recognise up and down assist with both reading music and keyboard recognition.
 The keyboard includes groups of two and three black notes and the patterns within these groups are used to establish note locations.
 Moving up and down the piano according to tone is important, as well as being able to see that notes written on the music are following a particular direction.

-Does your child have enough strength in their fingers to depress the keys without undue pressure from the arms?
+Does your child have enough strength to depress the keys using the forearms without undue pressure from the fingers?
+Can they support their hands on their fingers?
 There is a physical aspect of piano playing that needs to be developed and this usually occurs between the ages of 6 and 8.

 Does your child sway or move in time to music he hears around him?
 Can she clap in time?
 While rhythm can eventually be taught, it is much more difficult to understand how to count music if they can’t hear rhythm.

 Piano teachers are generally a caring and encouraging bunch of people.
 However, doing our job involves correcting errors and teaching new things.
 We will always do it as nicely as possible, but a child who is resistant to being either instructed or corrected may need to wait a little longer before starting.

 Music is not a one-day-a-week commitment like many other activities.
 These days there are few extracurricular activities that require kids to daily put in a concerted effort.
 Before starting lessons, you need to ensure your child will be agreeable to daily practise.

 You should also assess your own availability to help them.
 While your teacher will provide your child with all the tools they need to succeed, when the parents are involved children tend to progress more quickly than students left to their own devices.
 Particularly with young students or beginners, a parent sharing their interest and giving encouragement goes far in their development.

 For all the above reasons, I prefer to not start students until they are around six years old.